Doctor Who (film): Plot

 Outside, the Doctor and Grace find the ambulance.
 Stepping from it, the Master and Lee offer them a ride.
 The Doctor does not immediately recognise the Master, but discovers his true identity en route, and escapes with Grace.
 The two continue to the Institute, obtain the clock and return to the TARDIS.
 The Doctor then installs the clock and closes the Eye.
 However, the damage is so great that he must revert time before the Eye was opened to prevent Earth's destruction.
 As he connects the proper TARDIS circuits to do this, the Master takes control of Grace's body, and she strikes the Doctor unconscious.

 The Doctor wakes to find himself chained above the Eye, the Master poised to take his remaining regenerations while Lee and Grace watch.
-The Doctor is able to break the Master's control on Lee, who refuses to open the Eye again.
-The Master kills him, forces Grace to open the Eye and begins drawing the Doctor's lifeforce.
-After being again under her own control, Grace completes the final circuits to put the TARDIS into a time-holding pattern, preventing the apocalypse.
+The Doctor is able to prove to Lee that the Master lied to him after the Master accidentally reveals that the Doctor's body is not his, and he refuses to open the Eye again.
+Enraged, the Master kills him, forces Grace to open the Eye and begins drawing the Doctor's lifeforce.
+After being released from The Master's control, Grace completes the final circuits to put the TARDIS into a time-holding pattern, preventing the destruction.
 She then goes to free the Doctor.
 The Master kills her, but this has given enough time for the Doctor to free himself.
 In the ensuing fight, The Doctor gains the upper hand and pushes the Master into the Eye.
 The Eye closes and time reverts a few minutes, undoing Lee and Grace's deaths.

 With no further risk to Earth, the Doctor prepares to leave.
 Lee returns his possessions, and the Doctor warns him not to be in San Francisco on the next New Year's Eve.
 The Doctor offers Grace the opportunity to travel with him, but she politely refuses, and kisses him goodbye.
-The Doctor departs alone in his TARDIS.
+The Doctor returns to the TARDIS and begins to continue his book from the start of the film, while the record player begins to skip once more.